techidaily/site-ai-vdieo-software/source/_posts/updated-free-and-functional-video-editing-software-for-32-bit-windows.md

 Besides enabling you to edit your footage, this 32-bit video editing app is also equipped with the tools you are going to need to [record voiceovers](https://tools.techidaily.com/wondershare/filmora/download/), create slideshows, [convert video files](https://tools.techidaily.com/wondershare/filmora/download/) or capture your computer’s screen.

-VSDC supports all common [video file formats](https://tools.techidaily.com/wondershare/filmora/download/)and allows you to edit footage recorded with a broad range of cameras.
+VSDC supports all common [video file formats](https://tools.techidaily.com/wondershare/filmora/download/) and allows you to edit footage recorded with a broad range of cameras.
 This video editing software for 32-bit Windows allows you to perform color correction, cut, trim or merge multiple video clips or apply visual and audio effects to the footage you are editing.
 VSDC lets you export your projects directly to YouTube, while it also offers preset profiles for videos you would like to upload to Vimeo, Twitter or Instagram.

 ### 3\.
 Shotcut

-In case you would like to[edit 4K videos](https://tools.techidaily.com/wondershare/filmora/download/) on a Windows 7 OS, then Shotcut is one of your best options.
+In case you would like to [edit 4K videos](https://tools.techidaily.com/wondershare/filmora/download/) on a Windows 7 OS, then Shotcut is one of your best options.
 It is worth noting that you are not going to be able to install this open-source video editor on your PC if you have a version of Windows that is older than Windows 7\.
 Shotcut allows its users to [record videos through a webcam](https://tools.techidaily.com/wondershare/filmora/download/), and it supports nearly all video and file formats.
 The app also offers a set of versatile video editing tools, you can use to perform all basic video editing actions.

 ![shotcut-interface](https://images.wondershare.com/filmora/article-images/shotcut-interface.jpg)